TheLeopardsH/Python-automation-scripts/README.md

 # 2- Script:Phone&emailextractor.py

-for extracting phone and emails from text copied from clipboard
+        For extracting phone and emails from text copied from clipboard

 # 3- Script:Categorize.py

         script for Categorize your  files according to extension(search recursively and copy files according to respective files) e.g zip files in .zip folder

 ### Usage
         python Categorize.py Path